k-Emannuel-p/IEF-Iot-Engine-Fast/README.md

 IEF has two versions for you to use:

   * **Common JS:**
-    Add the `lib/` folder and the `package.json` file to your directory, and inside `lib/` include the file `ief.cjs`.
-    Then, create a file where you will use the engine.
+    IEF supports both CommonJS and ES Modules.
+First, add the lib/ folder to your project.
     Example:

     `[hello\_world.js]`